KoyanagiT/KnowInfo/README.md

 "KnowInfo" is a sub process of Ryouiki-Tenkai with Teachable Machine.

+## How to use
+ 1. Concentrate
+ 2. Complete the hand sign
+ 3. shout
+ 4. Concentrate again
+ 5. you'll be a Shaman

 ## DEMO

 You can learn how to making cute physics simulations (looks retro game).